Discover a great farm-shop, deli and cafe

 Q: What was your inspiration for opening Tre Pol and Pen?

-A: Lizzie and I have always been foodies flitting from one farm shop and deli to another so when the opportunity came up to run a place of our own down here, we leapt at the chance.
-The farm shop is centred around the beef we produce here on the farm but there are so many fantastic producers right here in Tamar Valley that we are proud to represent on our shelves.
+A: The farm shop is centred around the beef we produce here on the farm but there are so many fantastic producers right here in Tamar Valley that we are proud to represent on our shelves.

-Q: What do you enjoy about your job?
+Q: What do you enjoy about working at Tre Pol and Pen?

 A: Being part of the hum and buzz of the local community.
 Lezant is not only a beautiful place to work but is built on a community that has genuine heart and the support we've had from local residents since we opened has been fantastic.